KevenRoyEdis/AIR-NOVA/README.md

 ## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 Developed as part of the Airnova initiative to improve automated medical assistance using IoT and embedded systems.
-Programmed by Kenney.
+Programmed by Keven.